Career Development, Teaching and Professional Skills

 Studying for a DPhil/PhD requires an aptitude for original, independent and critical thinking, as well as the ability to write reports, present data and manage projects.
 Interdisciplinary research requires a particularly high degree of flexibility in communication skills as the presentation of research can differ greatly across disciplines.

 The DTP's Career Development and Professional Skills programme, which runs throughout the four years of the DTP, is designed to equip students with the necessary skills to carry out their research and to develop the personal transferable skills needed to succeed in a wide variety of careers.
-A selection of the research skills courses provided by the DTP are listed below.

 In the later years of the programme students are encouraged to further develop their skills in particular areas of interest, for example in public engagement and science communication, enterprise and business skills, or teaching.